vmware-labs/verified-betrfs/concurrency/docs/GhostLinearIntro.md

 It turns out that this is easy to fix—and it also provides an opportunity to show one of the simplest uses of `ghost linear`.

 Initially, the purpose of `ghost linear` might seem strange to one unfamiliar with separation logic.
 After all, the ordinary `linear` type is in some sense a compiler optimization: semantically, we imagine all objects are immutable, but the compiler is allowed to emit updates-in-place rather than deep copies, as justified by the linear type system.
-(Again, see the Dafny linear type system documentation.)
+(Again, see the Dafny [linear type system documentation](https://github.com/secure-foundations/dafny/tree/betr/docs/Linear).)
 So then what’s the point of `ghost linear`?
 If an object is purely `ghost` (i.e., not compiled, it may seem like there is no point to optimizing out deep copies.

 In fact, with `ghost linear`, we will actually be using the linear type system to enforce verification-relevant properties—like the mutex acquire/release property.

 Here’s the idea: when a client calls `acquire`, it gets some sort of handle.
 In order to call `release`, it must supply that handle.
-This handle requires a few properties:
+This handle ought to satisfy a few properties:

 - It should be “zero cost”, that is, it shouldn’t actually appear in compiled code.
 Its only purpose is in verification.
 - It should be linear—once we return the handle via a mutex `release`, we shouldn’t be able to use it to call `release` again.
 The handle serves as a ‘right’ to call `release` exactly once, so we should relinquish that right once we make the call.